Al-Turrah: Name origin

 The cities of the Decapolis Alliance red colored.

-In his work Mukhtar Al Sahah, the author provides an insight into the linguistic origin of the town's name. " The term "Al-Turrah" is used to describe the cuff on the side of a garment that lacks fringe.
+In his work Mukhtar Al Sahah, the author provides an insight into the linguistic origin of the town's name. " The term "Al-Turra" is used to describe the cuff on the side of a garment that lacks fringe.
 In this context, it is defined as the edge of a river or valley.
-In Arabic, Al-Turrah signifies that the border of any entity is its defining feature.
+In Arabic, Al-Turra signifies that the border of any entity is its defining feature.
 The plural form is Torar.
 In addition, it signifies a corner."

-In accordance with the available evidence, the appellation Al-Turrah, by which the town is designated, is understood to signify, in Arabic lexicography, a limb, a corner, or a summit.
-Al-Turrah was delineated by the Swiss traveler Johann Ludwig Burckhardt during his passage through the area, noting that it is situated on a series of low plateaus.
+In accordance with the available evidence, the appellation Al-Turra, by which the town is designated, is understood to signify, in Arabic lexicography, a limb, a corner, or a summit.
+Al-Turra was delineated by the Swiss traveler Johann Ludwig Burckhardt during his passage through the area, noting that it is situated on a series of low plateaus.
 This observation lends credence to the hypothesis that the name may have originated from a conceptualization of height and elevation.
-Additionally, Al-Turrah signifies a corner, which is the front and top of an object.
-Al-Turrah is situated in close proximity to Shumar Valley in the west, which has been incorporated into the town as a result of the significant urban expansion, as well as Al-Madan Valley in the east.
-Some local residents assert that the town's original name was Al-Durra, which was subsequently altered to Al-Turrah during the Ottoman era.
+Additionally, Al-Turra signifies a corner, which is the front and top of an object.
+Al-Turra is situated in close proximity to Shumar Valley in the west, which has been incorporated into the town as a result of the significant urban expansion, as well as Al-Madan Valley in the east.
+Some local residents assert that the town's original name was Al-Durra, which was subsequently altered to Al-Turra during the Ottoman era.
 Others posit that the name was originally a Turkish designation, Altara, or alternatively, other names such as Al-Tamah.
 Nevertheless, there is no corroborating evidence to substantiate this claim, as these names are embedded within folk narratives pertaining to the pursuit of hidden treasures.
-Al-Turrah was referenced by its present designation in a multitude of historical texts prior to the Ottoman era.
+Al-Turra was referenced by its present designation in a multitude of historical texts prior to the Ottoman era.
 No alternative appellations are documented, such as Sobh Al-Asha as referenced by Al-Qalqashandi, or the historical account of King Al-Zahir as detailed by Ibn Shaddad.
-In Mu'jam al-Buldān, Yaqut al-Hamawi references a village in Africa called Turrah, noting that its name is derived from the Arabic word for the hem of a garment.
-A village with the same name, Turrah, is also located in Yemen, within the Ibb Governorate.
+In Mu'jam al-Buldān, Yaqut al-Hamawi references a village in Africa called Turra, noting that its name is derived from the Arabic word for the hem of a garment.
+A village with the same name, Turra, is also located in Yemen, within the Ibb Governorate.